mahshidhdi/android-sdk/docs/guide/dependency-injection.md

 In the [Dagger Basics](#dagger-basics) section we created a class `AwesomeStuff` and using the `@Inject` annotation we asked Dagger to provide this class to any other class which needs it as a dependency.
 By default, Dagger will create new instances of our class everytime it is needs to be passed to another class.
 However, sometimes we require several classes to share the same instance of a dependency.
 Or we may require that a single instance of the dependency exist throughout the application (i.e., a singleton class).
 This behaviour can be achieved using Dagger Scopes.

 !!! tip "@Singleton"
     Dagger comes with a predefined scope `@Singleton` which could be used for defining singleton classes.
-However, we do not use this scope in Pushe.
+However, we do not use this scope in Hengam.
 Instead, each component should define it's own custom scope as shown below.

 Each service module should contains it's own custom Dagger scope, defined in it's `dagger` package.